 Who should attend

-Credit scoring / risk insight analysts: involved daily in the development, deployment and monitoring of credit strategies and portfolio peformance, ideally with 12 months practical experience
+Credit scoring / risk insight analysts: involved daily in the development, deployment and monitoring of credit strategies and portfolio performance, ideally with 12 months practical experience

 Portfolio managers: new to credit risk a or requiring a greater understanding of the role of scoring in running a credit portfolio along with key metrics for measuring success